 - 78% more likely to volunteer regularly in their communities

 - 90% of youth who have had a mentor say they are now interested in becoming mentors

-Rice County is fortunate to boast three mentoring programs, each with an individual niche.
-To learn more about the three programs and express your interest in becoming a mentor, please complete the interest form below:Mentor Interest Form
+Rice County is fortunate to have two mentoring programs, each with an individual niche.
+To learn more about the two programs and express your interest in becoming a mentor, please complete the interest form below:Mentor Interest Form

 Big Brothers Big Sisters of Southern Minnesota

 Serving youth ages 5-14 in Rice, Steele, Dodge, and Waseca Counties.

 Community Based Program: Matches get together a few times a month for a couple of hours and do activities in the community they enjoy.
 It might include playing in the park, visiting an exhibit, going bowling, or just hanging out and talking.

 Big Couple and Big Family options: Volunteer together as a couple or with your whole family.
 Include a child in what you’re already doing.